 Photographing from a bird’s-eye view can be especially effective if shooting landscapes from a helicopter or with a drone.
 What seems like normal landscapes from the ground turn into beautiful, abstract works of art when seen from above.

 Becoming the Subject

 This point of view tends to be the most effective, especially when photographing human subjects.
 To use this technique, photograph your subject from the point of view of the person interacting with the subject.
 For instance, if you were to take a shot of someone making dinner, take a photograph of the food as if you were the chef – perhaps even including hands in the foreground for reference.

-Since we often don’t interact with these sort of subjects at eye level, photographing them from this perspective allows viewers to feel more connected with them – especially if the subject is making direct eye contact with the camera.
+Since we often don’t interact with these sorts of subjects at eye level, photographing them from this perspective allows viewers to feel more connected with them – especially if the subject is making direct eye contact with the camera.
 It evokes a sense of familiarity and empathy, even with animals that we would be frightened to find ourselves face-to-face with in real life.

-Photographing from below is sometimes referred to as “worm’s-eye view”, as if you were a worm looking up at the world around you.
+Photographing from below is sometimes referred to as a “worm’s-eye view” as if you were a worm looking up at the world around you.
 As you can imagine, this makes all subjects look very large, even if they are very small in reality.
 As opposed to images shot from above, subjects presented in this way look as though they hold power over the viewer, and can seem very intimidating.
 By photographing a subject from a worm’s eye view, you automatically make the viewer feel vulnerable, even if the subject itself isn’t frightening.

 In the photograph below, by Cotton Bro Studios, the approach is used to capture the man from a different perspective.
 It’s one of many images that show the potential of a worm’s eye view shot.